dschreij/effort-server/README.md

 $HOME
 ```

 in powershell).
 Once you have copied the ChromeDriver to this location, OpenSesame should be able to open a Chrome window on its own.
 You can check if ChromeDriver is correctly placed in your path, by executing the command `ChromeDriver.exe` in any folder in PowerShell but the one in which you just copied ChromeDriver.
+If it start correctly, you can exit its process by pressinc `Ctrl+C`.

 ## In case of problems